ignadv1986/NGS-From-Bench-to-Bioinformatics/03_Transcriptomics_(RNA-seq)/02_analysis_workflow.md

 - **log2FoldChange (LFC):** The magnitude of the change (e.g., a value of 1 means a 2-fold increase; a value of -1 represents a 2-fold decrease).
 - **The adjusted p-value (padj):** Corrects for multiple testing, controlling for false discovery rate (FDR), using the Benjamini-Hochberg correction.
 Let´s say we have a p-value of 0.01.
 That means we have a 1% possibility of our result being a false positive.
 Padj drastically reduces this number, and in consequence a padj < 0.05 is considered the threshold for significance.

+### LFC shrinkage

+For genes with low counts or high variability, LFC estimates can be unstable and exaggerated in magnitude due to noise.
+For example, a gene moving from 1 read to 5 reads represents a "5-fold increase" that is likely statistically meaningless.
+The R/Bioconductor package [apeglm](https://bioconductor.org/packages/release/bioc/html/apeglm.html) shrinks LFCs per gene, instead of using a fixed prior like other methods, to get more stable, interpretable, and realistic estimates of gene expression changes — reducing noise without erasing true biological effects.

+### Visualization

 DESeq2 results are usually plotted as volcano plots, with the shrunk LFC (see below) in the x-axis, and the -log10(padj) on the y axis.
 This transformation turns tiny p-values into large positive numbers, placing the most significant genes at the top of the plot.

 <br>